 The endocannabinoid molecules and cannabinoid receptors can be found in nearly every organ in the body and throughout the immune system with a heavy concentration of receptors located in the brain and spinal cord.
 Through direct and indirect actions, endocannabinoids can modulate and influence physiological systems including inflammation, pain, appetite, memory, metabolism, mood, stress, and sleep.

 Phytocannabinoids are cannabinoids that occur naturally in the cannabis plant.
-They share chemical similarities with cannabinoids and are categorized like any plant-derived natural product with that can interact directly with the body’s cannabinoid receptors, like endocannabinoids.
+They share chemical similarities with cannabinoids and are categorized as any plant-derived natural product that can interact directly with the body’s cannabinoid receptors, like endocannabinoids.

 The phytocannabinoid compounds are highly concentrated in the cannabis plant’s resin.
 Through the process of decarboxylation, inactive compounds are converted into active compounds — meaning the acidic cannabinoids that are present in the cannabis plant turn into non-acidic cannabinoids to essentially, unlock therapeutic benefits.

 Phytocannabinoids can regulate the endocannabinoid system and be extremely beneficial to those who are not producing enough endocannabinoids on their own.
 Common phytocannabinoids include CBD, CBG, and THC (the decarboxylated molecule form of the acidic counterparts, CBDA, CBGA, and THCA) which have been effective for treating pain and stress.

 Different Types of Phytocannabinoids

 The cannabis plant contains dozens of active cannabinoids but the cannabinoids we commonly associate with include:

 - Cannabidiol (CBD) – The primary active ingredient found in popular Cannabidiol Oil products like tinctures, gummies, and beverages.